A novel network for classification of cuneiform tablet metadata: Related Work

 Transformer based models where initially introduced for natural language processing, but have shown impressive results for 2D processing compared with CNN based models \cite{mauricio2023comparing}.
 This trend has also developed into 3D processing.
 Point-BERT \cite{yu2022point}, is a notable example which has outperformed previous CNN based methods such as PointNet++ and DGCNN.
 Similar to PointNet++ the first operation of Point-BERT is a computation of keypoints, sub-sampling and computing small PointNet features.
 These features are then provided to a transformer encoder.
 After processing of multiple layers a final CLS (classification) token is given to an MLP for classification.
 To overcome the requirement for large amounts of training data that transformer based models generally require, Point-BERT introduces a pre-training step.
-In this pre-training step the model learns to An alternative to training for a specific task is to train on general datasets to create foundation models.
+In this pre-training step, the model learns to infer the geometric structure of missing parts of the point cloud.
+This enables the model to learn stronger feature representations using a smaller amount of training data.
+An alternative to training for a specific task is to train on general datasets to create foundation models.
 Using either fine-tuning or zero-shot models from these have shown impressive results on a realm of different tasks.
 This has also been demonstrated for point cloud data.
 In ULIP-2 \cite{xue2024ulip} a Point-BERT network is trained to align the computed 3D-features with features of the same object from image and text data.
-The images are generated by rendering and the text data is generated and sorted using automatically.
+The images are generated by synthetic rendering and the text data is generated automatically using BLIP-2 \cite{li2023blip} and then filtered using CLIP \cite{radford2021learning}.
 This self-supervised approach allow for generating large amounts of training data without a requirement for manual annotation.
 Using this approach obtains state-of-the-art results for zero-shot classification of 3D.
 In this paper we show results for Point-BERT pre-trained on the ULIP-2 dataset.
 The ULIP-2 weights are kept frozen and we then fine-tune a DGCNN classification head.